 1. Pay to the Order of

 If you’re paying a person, write their name.
 If you’re paying a business, write their name.
-If you’re not sure what to write, search for something that says “please make checks payable to…” or ask “who should I make it out to?”
+And if you’re not sure what to write, search for something that says “please make checks payable to…” or ask “who should I make it out to?”

 3. Dollar Amount